House of the Dragon director confirms How to Train Your Dragon inspired finale battle

 House of the Dragon director Greg Yaitanes confirmed that How to Train Your Dragon was one of the inspirations behind the final battle sequence in season one.

-Fans had previously spotted parallels between the scene in which Aemond chases Lucerys on his much smaller dragon and a scene in the 2010 animated film about a Norse teenager named Hiccup.
+Fans had previously spotted parallels between the scene in which Aemond Targaryen chases Lucerys Velaryon on his much smaller dragon and a scene in the 2010 animated film about a Norse teenager named Hiccup.

 “In preparation, I watched the first How to Train Your Dragon because [Oscar-winning cinematographer] Roger Deakins was the visual consultant on that.
 So that, cinematically, was going to be really appealing,” Yaitanes told Entertainment Weekly.